-Your credit record is basically a report on how you have managed current and past financial obligations.
-The better your history, the easier it will be for you to obtain credit.
+Your credit record is basically a report on how you've managed current and past financial obligations.
+The better your history, the easier it'll be for you to obtain credit.
 Simply put, your credit record is one of the most important financial tools you have.
-With a good credit record, buying a new car or home or applying for a credit card becomes much easier.
-Credit records are held by credit reporting agencies that provide credit reports to financial institutions and other companies that grant credit.
+With a good credit record, buying a new car or home, or applying for a credit card, becomes much easier.
+Credit records are held by credit-reporting agencies that provide credit reports to financial institutions and other companies that grant credit.

-When you apply for credit, it is standard procedure for the credit grantor to first conduct an account inquiry through a credit reporting agency.
-Organizations also routinely do account inquiries on their client list, in order to monitor client accounts.
-This second type of inquiry is highly confidential and is not available to other organizations that may offer you credit.
+When you apply for credit, it's standard procedure for the credit grantor to first conduct an account inquiry through a credit-reporting agency.
+Organizations also routinely do account inquiries on their client list in order to monitor client accounts.
+This second type of inquiry is highly confidential and isn't available to other organizations that may offer you credit.

 Who has access to my report?

-Most businesses and people you are trying to establish a financial relationship with can request a copy of your credit report (subject to your consent).
+Most businesses and people you're trying to establish a financial relationship with can request a copy of your credit report, subject to your consent.
 Creditors, insurance companies, some government agencies, employers and landlords can all request a copy.
-Of course, you can request a copy too, as you have a right to your own credit information.
-In fact, it's recommended that you obtain a copy of your credit report every 6 months, so you can ensure that all of your information is up-to-date and no fraudulent activity has occurred.
+Of course, you can request a copy, too, as you have a right to your own credit information.
+In fact, it's recommended you obtain a copy of your credit report every 6 months, so you can ensure all of your information is up-to-date and no fraudulent activity has occurred.